realnedsanders/Coordination-Trilemma/main-article.md

 This paper approaches that question formally.
 Rather than proposing incremental governance reforms or comparing existing political systems, we examine the logical structure of coordination itself.
 By modeling coordination as a system of agents, rules, and enforcement mechanisms, we can derive necessary properties that any viable large-scale coordination system must satisfy.
 This analysis reveals constraints that may slip past empirical observation but become clear through formal reasoning.

-\bigskip
-\textbf{Scope and scale}
+### 1.1 The Scope of This Analysis

-We focus specifically on coordination at what we term ``civilization scale'': populations exceeding ten million people distributed across geography and time, where direct personal relationships cannot cover all interactions and anonymous defection becomes structurally possible.
+We focus specifically on coordination at what we term "civilization scale": populations exceeding ten million people distributed across geography and time, where direct personal relationships cannot cover all interactions and anonymous defection becomes structurally possible.
 At this scale, coordination faces qualitatively different challenges than in communities where face-to-face accountability naturally operates.

 The analysis proceeds through several stages.
 First, formal specification of the coordination trilemma and proof of its logical necessity.
 Then dynamic modeling of hierarchical coordination systems and their instabilities.
 Next comes game-theoretic analysis of voluntary cooperation and its requirements, followed by examination of practical implementation challenges.
 Finally, we discuss metaphysical commitments entailed by different coordination approaches.

-The mathematical foundations appear in Appendices~\ref{app:a} and~\ref{app:b}, with Appendix~\ref{app:a} providing intuitive arguments through multiple approaches (formal logic, information theory, game theory) and Appendix~\ref{app:b} presenting rigorous theorems and proofs.
+The mathematical foundations appear in Appendices A and B, with Appendix A providing intuitive arguments through multiple approaches (formal logic, information theory, game theory) and Appendix B presenting rigorous theorems and proofs.

-\bigskip
-\textbf{A methodological note}
+### 1.2 A Note on Methodology

 Mathematical models are necessarily simplifications.
 The theorems we present establish logical validity within specified axiomatic frameworks, but their applicability to actual human societies depends on how well the axioms capture reality.
 We make every assumption explicit and discuss its limitations.

 The proofs demonstrate necessary conditions (what must be true), but not sufficient conditions (enumeration of the minimum set).
 Whether voluntary coordination can successfully operate at civilization scale remains empirically uncertain.
 This asymmetry between the certainty of doom on the default path and uncertainty about alternatives is itself significant for rational decision-making.

-\clearpage
-\section{The Coordination Trilemma}
+---

+## 2. The Coordination Trilemma

-Every coordination system can be formally modeled as a tuple $C = (A, R, E, M)$ where $A$ is the set of agents, $R$ is the set of rules, $E$ is an enforcement function determining which rules are enforced for which agents, and $M$ is a motivation function capturing intrinsic adherence to rules independent of enforcement.
-(See Glossary on page~\pageref{glossary} for complete formal definitions and notation.)
+Every coordination system can be formally modeled as a tuple C = (A, R, E, M) where A is the set of agents, R is the set of rules, E is an enforcement function determining which rules are enforced for which agents, and M is a motivation function capturing intrinsic adherence to rules independent of enforcement.

 When we trace the logical implications of different coordination architectures at scale, a fundamental impossibility emerges: no system can simultaneously achieve three desirable properties:

-\begin{enumerate}
-\item \textbf{Incorruptibility}: Enforcers do not extract resources beyond what the system requires for its maintenance
+1. **Incorruptibility**: Enforcers do not extract resources beyond what the system requires for its maintenance
-\item \textbf{Stability}: The system maintains coordination across multiple generations
+2. **Stability**: The system maintains coordination across multiple generations
-\item \textbf{Agency}: Individual humans retain meaningful capability to make choices
+3. **Agency**: Individual humans retain meaningful capability to make choices
-\end{enumerate}

 This result is a logical constraint on the structure of coordination mechanisms themselves rather than a contingent empirical observation about current political systems.
-We dub this constraint ``The Coordination Trilemma''.
+We dub this constraint "The Coordination Trilemma".

+### 2.1 The Logic of the Trilemma

 Consider first systems where humans enforce rules.
 Such systems face an immediate challenge: who monitors the enforcers?
 Several architectures are possible.

 If other humans monitor the enforcers, we have a monitoring hierarchy.
 But then who monitors those monitors?
 This either continues indefinitely (an infinite regress that never terminates in actual enforcement) or terminates at some group that has enforcement power without oversight.
 At that terminal point, bounded rationality combined with extraction opportunities creates non-zero probability of corruption over sufficiently long time horizons.
-For any positive per-period corruption probability $p > 0$ and time horizon $T$ measured in generations, $P(\text{corruption})$ approaches 1 as $T \to \infty$.
+For any positive per-period corruption probability p > 0 and time horizon T measured in generations, P(corruption) approaches 1 as T → ∞.

 If no humans monitor the enforcers, corruption occurs immediately with high probability given extraction opportunities.